 - 1 teaspoon pure vanilla extract

-- In a large bowl, whisk together the almond milk, pumpkin, oil, vinegar, and vanilla.
-Add in the oat flour, coconut sugar, baking powder, and pumpkin pie spice and stir to combine.
+In a large bowl, whisk the oat flour, coconut sugar, baking powder, pumpkin spice, and salt.

-- Set a nonstick skillet over medium low heat.
-Spray the pan with nonstick cooking spray and preheat the pan for 3-5 minutes, or until its warm.
-Using a 1/3 cup measure, scoop the batter into the pan.
+Set a cast iron skillet over medium heat for 5 minutes.
+Spray with nonstick cooking spray and use a ¼ cup measure to scoop the batter into the pan.
 Cook the pancakes for 5 minutes, or until the surface has evenly darkened in color, including the middle.
 Flip and cook for another 3-5 minutes or until the pancake is firm, not squishy, when you poke the center.
 Repeat with the remaining pancakes.

-To keep the first pancakes warm while the others are cooking, I place them on a plate in the oven on the lowest temperature possible – usually around 180-200 degrees.
+To keep the first pancakes warm while the others are cooking, I place them directly on the rack in the oven on the lowest temperature possible – usually around 180-200 degrees.
 They stay warm until all the pancakes are done and everyone is ready to eat!

 - Serving Size: 2 pancakes

 - Calories: 197

 - Protein: 5g